 Cons:

 ProcessWire is also a quite popular open-source CMS that web developers seem to like.
-Personally, I’m not a fan of its UI while being so used to WordPress – but if I give an unbiased opinion on it – it’s a really interesting CMS worth trying out if you need to make something that’s not just a blog.
+Personally, I’m not a fan of its UI while being so used to WordPress—but if I give an unbiased opinion on it—it’s a really fascinating CMS worth trying out.

-Also, I’ve noticed a lot of web developers recommend it as a better option to WordPress from a technical point of view – so that makes it even more interesting as an open-source CMS available.
+Furthermore, I’ve noticed many web developers recommend it as a better option to WordPress from a technical point of view – making it even more interesting as an open-source CMS available.

 Pros: